 Tiger Family Resource Hub: New Student Orientation

-New Student Orientation is online this summer at UofM!
+New Student Orientation is in-person this summer at UofM!
 It is mandatory for all incoming students.
 New Student Orientation provides your student with information about:

 - Academic advising